Science, technology and maths Access module

 On successful completion of this module you will receive an Open University Access Module Certificate.

-The study materials have been prepared with the needs of new learners in mind.
-No special knowledge or previous experience of studying is required.
-This module enables you to use your general knowledge and interests, and gradually build up to university-level study.
-You will develop key study skills such as time management, note taking, reading for study purposes and reflection on your own learning.
+The study materials have been prepared with the needs of new learners in mind, so it’s great if you’re a beginner or returning to study.
+You’ll use your general knowledge and interests to gradually build up to university-level study.
+This module will develop key study skills such as time management, note taking, reading for study purposes and reflection on your own learning.

 Digital copies (PDFs and web versions) of most study materials, and transcripts of the video and audio material can be found on the website.
 A DVD is available on request if you cannot access the video and audio materials any other way.